 Victoria Memorial, Kolkata

-Named after Queen Victoria, Victoria Memorial is an elegant white structure nestled in the heart of the ‘City of Joy.’
-Adding to the charm of the structure are many sculptures and statues scattered in the gardens surrounding the building.
-It was built between 1906 and 1921 and showcases the Indo-Saracenic revivalist style of architecture.
-The monument is counted among the most famous historical places in India and must-visit points of interest in Kolkata.
+Named after Queen Victoria, Victoria Memorial is an elegant white structure in the heart of the ‘City of Joy.’
+Adding to the structure’s charm are many sculptures and statues scattered in the gardens surrounding the building.
+It was built between 1906 and 1921 and showcased the Indo-Saracenic revivalist style of architecture.
+The monument is counted among India’s most famous historical places and must-visit points of interest in Kolkata.

 Sun Temple, Konark

 The UNESCO-listed Konark Sun Temple in Orissa was built in the 13th century.
 Dedicated to the sun god Surya, the shrine was commissioned by king Narasimhadeva I of the Eastern Ganga dynasty.
-It is built as per the Kalinga style of architecture.
-Though the majority of the structure is in ruins today, it is a great place to admire the architectural brilliance of the bygone era.
+It is created as per the Kalinga style of architecture.
+Though most of the structure is in ruins today, it is a great place to admire the architectural brilliance of the bygone era.

 India Gate, Delhi